This post may contain affiliate links. Please read our disclosure policy.

 Seasoning

-Hazan’s original published recipe does not feature any herbs or spices other than salt.
+Hazan’s original published recipe does not feature any herbs, garlic, or spices other than salt.
 I like to add a pinch of salt to taste and will occasionally add a single garlic clove.
 If you love garlic, it adds delicious garlic flavor that can be blended along with the tomatoes.

 Depending on your sensitivity to acidity, you may be tempted to add a pinch of sugar.
 I will occasionally add a 1/4 teaspoon of sugar if the sauce tastes too tart.
 I would highly encourage you to try the sauce before adding any sugar and always do so very sparingly.
 A little goes a long way in terms of balance.
 It’s not about sweetness.